 Second railroad union rejects deal, adding to strike worries

 OMAHA, Neb.
-(AP) — Another railroad union rejected its deal with the major freight railroads Wednesday as workers are increasingly frustrated with the lack of paid sick time in the industry, adding to concerns about the possibility of a strike next month that could cripple the economy.
+(AP) — A second railroad union rejected its deal with the major U.S. freight railroads on Wednesday, reflecting workers’ increasing frustration with the lack of paid sick time in the industry and adding to concerns about the possibility of a strike next month that could cripple the economy.

 The Brotherhood of Railroad Signalmen said nearly 61% of the workers who voted opposed the five-year contract even though it included 24% raises and $5,000 in bonuses.
 It is the second rail union to reject a deal this month.